 Chris Harrington began in local television in 1976, reporting and producing current affairs and news.
 Highlights of his career include award-winning Sunday stories about allegations of police pack rape by Louise Nicholas, and another on treatment of Porirua Hospital inmates.
 In 1989 he was awarded a QSM for services to journalism.
 In 2007 Harrington moved into private production and public relations.

-Dai Henwood's stand-up comedy career got added traction after he won best new face on TV series Pulp Comedy, tollowed by the prestigious Billy T Award in 2002.
+Dai Henwood's stand-up comedy career got added traction after he was named Best New Face on TV series Pulp Comedy, then took away the prestigious Billy T Award in 2002.
 Shock and awe music and comedy show Insert Video Here (2007) marked the first of many presenting gigs on C4.
-Then he ventured across New Zealand and the outback for Roll the Dai.
-The occasional actor — son of Ray Henwood — is probably best-known for his many appearances on current 7 Days., which makes comedy out of news headlines.
-In 2018 he co-hosted hit show Dancing with the Stars.
+Then Henwood ventured across New Zealand and the outback for series Roll the Dai.
+The occasional actor — son of veteran actor Ray Henwood — is probably best-known for his many appearances on 7 Days, which makes comedy out of news headlines, and his work as co-host of hit show Dancing with the Stars.

 Writer, producer and actor Paul Yates is a comedic "everyman".
 His CV includes sketch shows Facelift and Telly Laughs, pre-teen series Freaky and The Killian Curse, and teen sitcom Girl vs Boy.
 He’s written for popular sitcoms Willy Nilly and Sunny Skies, and is producer and co-writer for Wellington Paranormal, the successful What We Do in the Shadows spin-off.